DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/constraints/constraint_primitive.md

       type: dataref(modifier.name)[]
 ```

-In this example, the dataref constraint will fail if  modifier.name is not interpretable as a data reference
+In this example, the 'dataref' constraint will fail if 'modifier.name' is not interpretable as a data reference

 ## Typeref
 Verify that a type reference value is interpretable and exists.
-This constraint takes in two arguments; the first is the reference being checked, and the second is the type it is being checked against.

 ```yaml
   fields:
     - name: type
       type: typeref(aac.lang.AacType)
 ```
-In this example, the typeref constraint will fail if aac.lang.AacType is not interpretable as a type reference.
+In this example, the 'typeref' constraint will fail if 'aac.lang.AacType' is not interpretable as a type reference.